 My favorite horror film of the year was Edgar Wright’s Last Night in Soho.
-While it’s not necessarily a scary movie, Wright does pump his film full of unease and tension while still retaining his meticulous style.
+While it’s not necessarily a scary movie, Wright does manage to pump his film full of tension while still retaining that meticulous style of his.
 I, much like everyone, was wary of the foray Wright was making into more serious filmmaking, but what Soho proved to be was a masterclass in blockbuster horror, depicting the seedier side of showbiz in the sixties.
 Thomasin Mackenzie (Jojo Rabbit) is fantastic as always as Ellie Turner, a fashion student who moves to London for school and gets caught up in a decades-old mystery nobody seems to be looking into.
-Without spoiling too much, she dreams of it, and when those dreams start to blend with reality she feels almost responsible and ultimately fearful for her sanity.
-The soundtrack--as per usual in Wright’s work--is a highlight, consisting of forgotten 1960s rock music and builds its atmosphere better than many less-skilled directors as attempted.
+Without spoiling too much, she dreams of it, and when those dreams start to blend with reality she feels almost responsible and ultimately fears for her sanity.
+The soundtrack--as per usual in Wright’s work--is a highlight, consisting of forgotten 1960s rock music which builds its atmosphere better than many less-skilled directors would.
 Last Night in Soho’s blend of 70’s Italian horror, quick British comedy and neo-noir crafts a compelling world and a more compelling argument that being born in the wrong generation may not be the worst thing after all.

-I feel that the mark of a good historical film is not so much its factual accuracy as its accuracy in feeling.
-I enjoyed Yann Demange’s ‘71 for example, but I left knowing next to nothing about the Troubles, and it relied on at least of degree of in-depth familiarity in the first place.
-Kenneth Branagh’s Belfast isn’t a war film, but a coming-of-age dramedy set in the same sphere.
-Our main character is Buddy (newcomer Jude Hill in an ace performance) a child whose block is descending into mayhem as his Protestant neighbors drive away the Catholics he’s known his whole life.
-We don’t see the lead-up to the confusion, we don’t hear their reasoning apart from small-talks with those closest to him, so for the most part we’re as in the dark as he is.
-It’s tense because of that.
-As nice as one moment is, something could always be waiting.
-The leader of the gang could threaten his Protestant father if he doesn’t comply; his cousin could pull him into the gang’s fold.
-We worry for him.
-And even from a extranarrative perspective, the movie’s a stunner.
-It’s shot in beautiful black and white, with films and theatre performances providing the only color, and is soundtracked by Irish singer-songwriter Van Morrison’s wide range of tones.
+I feel that the mark of a good historical film is not so much its factual accuracy as the accuracy of its feeling.
+I enjoyed Yann Demange’s ‘71 for example, but I left knowing next to nothing about the Troubles.
+Kenneth Branagh’s Belfast on the other hand is shown through the eyes of a child.
+It isn’t a war film, but a coming-of-age dramedy set in the same sphere, and when all was said and done I was shattered by humanity's capability for cruelty.
+Our main character is Buddy (newcomer Jude Hill in an ace performance), a child whose block is descending into mayhem as his Protestant neighbors drive away the Catholics he’s known his whole life.
+We don’t see the lead-up to the confusion, we don’t hear their reasoning apart from small-talks with those closest to him, so for the most part we’re just as in the dark as he is.
+It’s ass-clenchingly tense because of that.
+As nice as one moment is, something nasty is always around the corner.
+Be it the leader of the gang threatening his Protestant father or his cousin pulling him into that very gang’s fold.
+Even from a extranarrative perspective, the movie’s a stunner.
+It’s shot in beautiful black and white, with films and theatre performances providing the only color, and is soundtracked by Irish singer-songwriter Van Morrison’s warm, sweet tones.
 Judi Dench and Ciaran Hinds kill it as usual, and Jamie Dornan finally earns his place in the great actors’ canon.
 Belfast is a brilliant film, a heartbreaking one, and surely one of Branagh’s best.

 Benedetta for most is going to be a hard-sell, because on both sides of the political coin, there’s something that’s going to raise eyebrows.
-On the surface, all Benedetta is--if one were to consult Twitter--is a movie about nuns having lesbian sex, and I’m not talking tastefully.
+On the surface, all Benedetta is is a film about nuns having lesbian sex, and I’m not particularly tastefully.
 Delving deeper though, this one is a film about the rigidity of Catholicism and its inherent distaste for feminine bodily autonomy.
-Paul Verhoeven is a director known for his sci-fi satire of the 80’s and 90’s (Robocop is objectively one of the ten best movies ever made, @ me) but he’s also known for Showgirls, a cringeworthy erotic drama that frequently makes a home on worst-movies-of-all-time lists all over the internet.
-And it’s because of this misfire that Verhoeven’s erotic thrillers of the last ten years have been kicked to the curb and thought of as nothing more than him putting fantasy to screen.
+Paul Verhoeven is a director known for his sci-fi satire of the 80’s and 90’s (Robocop is objectively one of the ten best movies ever made, @ me) but he’s also known for Showgirls, a cringeworthy erotic drama that frequently makes a nest on worst-movies-of-all-time lists all over the internet.
+It’s because of this misfire that Verhoeven’s erotic thrillers of the last ten years have been kicked to the curb and thought of as nothing more than him putting his fantasy to screen.
 Elle pushes some serious buttons, but Benedetta feels like a movie too pure to be provocative.
-The titular Benedetta (played fantastically by Virginie Efira) is a fascinating character.
-She’s a devout woman who either becomes subject of Divine Intervention or goes insane, and her love-interest Bartolomea is a woman who wants to become a nun to escape from an abusive father who is also her husband.
+The titular Benedetta (played majestically by Virginie Efira) is a fascinating character.
+She’s a devout woman who either becomes subject of Divine Intervention or goes insane (the movie spares you the answer) while her love-interest, Bartolomea, becomes a nun to escape her abusive father/husband.
 It was a different time.
-Seeing Benedetta grapple with her sexual-impulses is believable not because of the eroticism behind these scenes but because of the rage found in those between them.
+Seeing Benedetta grapple with her sexual-impulses is believable not because of the eroticism behind these scenes but because of the rage found in those that bookend them.
 Their love is made of fear.
 Their buttoned-up Mother Superior stresses the importance of celibacy and a papal ambassador brings hate (and maybe something else) into Tuscany.
 Benedetta’s beauty, sexuality, barbarism and frankness are sorely missing in most period films, and it’s refreshing to see one that actually drives home the horror of convent-life in the 17th century.
-This is a riveting story and a tasteful film.
+This is a riveting story and an uncommonly tasteful film.
 Trust me.